Mood is subdued at Saudi forum under shadow of Khashoggi death

 Prominent Saudi businesswoman Lubna Olayan described it as a terrible act “alien to our culture” in the opening speech before moderating a discussion among sovereign wealth fund chiefs.

 Moderators were brought in at the last minute after Western media partners pulled out.
-The event’s website was hacked, the organizers said, and the schedule was shared only shortly before it began.
+The event’s website was hacked, the organisers said, and the schedule was shared only shortly before it began.

 Instead of star journalists like Fox News’ Maria Bartiromo and CNN’s John Defterios who ran last year’s panels, the event resorted mostly to lesser-known figures from the region.